 As a Church of England voluntary controlled school we are regularly inspected by Diocese of Chichester under the Section 48 of the Education Act 2005

-Our last inspection was in March 2009 and we achieved a rating of Outstanding and Good in all areas of the inspection.
+Our last inspection was in March 2015 and we achieved a rating of Satisfactory in all areas of the inspection.

 Iford and Kingston Primary School is a very caring, well-organised school which makes excellent provision to meet the needs of all its learners overall.
 It is very effective as a church school in many ways: very good relationships within the school community are characterised by Christian care and concern for others; learners from all groups feel valued and special and opportunities for spiritual, moral, social and cultural education are very good.
 A varied, exciting and stimulating environment contributes significantly to the pupils' spiritual development.
 Pupils' and parents' views of the school are carefully considered and acted upon accordingly.

-You can download a full copy of the reports using the links below:-
+You can download a full copy of the report using the links below:-